AstunTechnology/nrw-metadata-portal-docs/docs/UserDoc_Chap4_Create.rst

 Harvesting metadata
 -------------------

 `Natural Resources Wales Metadata <https://metadata.naturalresources.wales/geonetwork>`__ has the capability to automatically consume metadata from external services on a scheduled basis.
-Organisations that maintain their own spatial data portals which are interested in having their records automatically harvested should contact `Natural Resources Wales <mailto:opendata@cyfoethnaturiolcymru.gov.uk?subject=Data Discovery Enquiry>`__.
+Organisations that maintain their own spatial data portals which are interested in having their records automatically harvested should contact `Natural Resources Wales <mailto:opendata@cyfoethnaturiolcymru.gov.uk?subject=Data%20Discovery%20Enquiry>`__.

 Creating directory metadata
 ---------------------------